ashutosh-narkar/opa-envoy-ext-authz/README.md

 - Envoy is listening for ingress on port 80 in each container.
 - `api-server-1` and `api-server-2` are flask apps running on port `5000` and `5001` respectively and forward requests to `front envoy`.
 - `api-server-1` has a static IP in the `172.28.0.0/16` subnet while `api-server-2` has one in the `192.28.0.0/16` subnet.
+- OPA is extended with a GRPC server that implements the [Envoy External authorization API](https://www.envoyproxy.io/docs/envoy/v1.10.0/intro/arch_overview/ext_authz_filter.html).
+The GRPC server listens by default on port `9191`.
+- `data.envoy.authz.allow` is the default OPA policy that decides whether a request is allowed or not.
+- Both the GRPC server port and default OPA policy that is queried are configurable.
+See [config.yaml](./config/config.yaml)

 ![arch](./arch.png)